POANG1/Puzzler/README.md

 <br/>**Intro** - Steve is the COO of a tech development company, leading the sales and marketing efforts of the company.
 He is married with a young child.
 He enjoys his work but is totally addicted to trying out new things that popup whilst browsing the Internet.
 He is a typical tech savvy early adopter, and loves playing games in his spare time.
 <br/>**Quote** - "I love trying out new things, new services and new concepts"
 <br/>**VR Experience** - First used VR 6 months ago

+<br/><h5>The process</h5>
+The process to create this project was an elaborate balance between design and testing.
+Both go hand in hand.
+What I found most difficult was stopping the design and building process to test with users, since users are sometimes hard to get them in the right atmosphere for testing.
+This leads to a temptation to move forward with design and building without testing which I quickly learned actually slowed down the process even more.
+I also found the scripting parts a bit difficult.

+I loved this project, but have to admit I did not like the scripting part.
+The project was more elaborate than any other I ever attempted, and took around 16 hours of work over a number of days.

+I tried to add a number of unique elements not requested in the course material, including a restart game button which moves with the user (whilst being out of view), an explanation panel which I created after realizing people where not grasping the goal of the game immediately.
+Also added some design elements to add to the scary atmosphere, including a chained up mummy model.
+I believe I could have improved some elements as well but didn't because of time constraints.
+These include better alignment of building walls and better lighting.

 <br/><br/><h3>Design Sketches</h3>